 Skip to content

-The course has been shaped through collaboration with a wide range of organisations and individuals involved in community energy, local development, education, climate action and the voluntary sector.
+The CSF course has been shaped through collaboration with a wide range of organisations and individuals involved in community energy, local development, education, climate action and the voluntary sector.
 Participants in the January 2026 beta cohort came from community energy groups, solar co-operatives, local authorities, development trusts, environmental charities and educational institutions from across the UK.

 What you’ll learn